 Input Fields

-Repeat Print, Report: Input field for the number of reports that should be reprinted.
+Reprint Report Number Input field for the number of reports that should be reprinted.
 With the Search button you can search for the report by name or by number.

 All Locations If the All Locations box is checked, all locations will be closed out.